To help you achieve best result of the App, and for your own safety at sea, follow the down-to-earth advices below.

 Optionally, use the Upload subpage to upload to the Sailor Logbook Website.

-When tracking, text concerning the current track may be entered into the comments field, either directly on the Track mainpage or in the Track editor (tap Edit track on the Track mainpage).
+When tracking, text concerning the current track may be entered into the comments field, either directly on the Track mainpage or in the Track editor, via the Action on current track menu.

 After arrival you may want to enter (more) text while in harbor, concerning time spent there.
-This is also be done with the Track editor (accessed via a Tracklist).
+This is also be done with the Track editor, via the Action on historic track menu.

 During a summer cruise, if you spend several days in the same harbor and want to write about these, a divider line could separate each of these, like: